 How to Use a Night Vision Camera App to Transform Your Phone

-AlfredCamera’s low-light filter allows you to capture the shapes and outlines of objects in low light conditions without additional hardware.
+AlfredCamera’s Low-Light Filter makes it the most reliable night vision camera app on the market.
+It allows users to capture the shapes and outlines of objects in low light conditions without additional hardware.

-To do so, Alfred increases the contrast, reduces the color, and emphasizes the outline of objects using its algorithms, making a de facto night vision camera out of your smartphone.
+Alfred achieves this by increasing the contrast, reducing the color, and emphasizing the outline of objects using unique algorithms, making a de facto night vision camera out of your smartphone.

 Turning on Low-Light Filter